MrSchneemann/MrSchneemann/README.md

 - 👋 Hi, I’m @MrSchneemann
 - 👀 I’m interested in stuff like server infrastructure
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning php
 - 📫 How to reach me: Discord [MrSchneemann#8888]

 <!---